maclend/f1-2025-abu-dhabi-gp-sql-analysis/README.md

 # Formula 1 2025 Abu Dhabi Grand Prix analysis using SQL

+## Project Overview
+This project analyses the F1 2025 Abu Dhabi GP using SQL.
+It focuses on driver performance, qualifying sessions and race results through data analysis.

 ## Data Description
 The dataset consists of three CSV files from Kaggle, with minor changes made in Excel (column removal or renaming):
 - **lap_times.csv** - lap-by-lap performance data